-The technical aspects of the extraction of the point-like limit of genus one open and closed string theory amplitudes are well understood, and in this section, we shall recast in the tropical framework the older result on the subject.
-We first focus on the four-graviton type II superstring amplitudes since we are ultimately interested in higher genus four-graviton amplitudes.
-That amplitude is a nice toy model to see how the tropical limiting procedure naturally generates the so called analytic and non analytic terms \cite{Green:1999pv,Green:2008uj,Green:2010sp,Green:2010wi} of the amplitudes along with the renormalization apparatus of counter-terms and give these a natural geometrical meaning.
-When this is done, we discuss the general $n$ point case and make connection with the previous section on tree-level amplitudes and discuss what regions of the string theory moduli space integral give rise to trees attached to the loop, following the analysis of \cite{Bern:1987tw,Bern:1990cu,Bern:1990ux,Bern:1991aq,Bern:1993wt}.
+The technical aspects of the point-like limit of one-loop open and closed string theory amplitudes are well understood.
+In this review section, we simply recast in the tropical framework some of the older results on the subject.
+We first focus on the four-graviton type II superstring amplitude since we are ultimately interested in higher genus four-graviton amplitudes.
+That amplitude is a nice toy model to see how the tropical limiting procedure naturally generates the so-called analytic and non-analytic terms \cite{Green:1999pv,Green:2008uj,Green:2010sp,Green:2010wi} of the amplitudes together with the counter-terms.
+Then we discuss the $n$-point case.
+We make connection with the previous section and describe the regions of the string theory moduli space integral give rise to trees attached to the loop, recapitulating the Bern-Kosower rules.